AMLEGALS

 Frequently Asked Questions

 Yes.
 The DPDPA applies to every organisation that processes digital personal data within India, regardless of whether the organisation is incorporated in India or abroad.
-Every GCC — whether operated by Google, JPMorgan, Accenture, or a mid-market enterprise — that collects, stores, or processes personal data of Indian Data Principals is a Data Fiduciary under the Act.
+Every Global Capability Centre — across technology, financial services, consulting, healthcare, automotive, or retail — that collects, stores, or processes personal data of Indian Data Principals is a Data Fiduciary under the Act.

 GCCs processing personal data at volume — particularly those handling employee data for thousands of professionals, customer data from Indian operations, or sensitive financial/health data — are prime candidates for SDF classification under Section 10.
 Major GCCs in Bengaluru, Hyderabad, and Pune processing data at the scale of Fortune 500 parent operations will almost certainly meet the thresholds.
 The Central Government considers volume, sensitivity, risk to sovereignty, and risk to electoral democracy when making this determination.